A Microlocal Approach to Renormalization in Stochastic PDEs: Application to the Model

-For concreteness, in this paragraph we wish to discuss an explicit extension procedure for powers of the fundamental solution of the heat operator, to prove that our method can yield explicit expression.
+For concreteness, in this paragraph we wish to discuss an explicit extension procedure for powers of the fundamental solution of the heat operator, to prove that our method can yield explicit expressions.